yunncheng/MMRL/README.md

 It achieves stronger generalization with fewer trainable parameters while maintaining or improving performance across multiple benchmarks.

 📄 Read the MMRL++ paper here: [https://arxiv.org/abs/2505.10088](https://arxiv.org/abs/2505.10088)

+## 🧩 Model Zoo

+You can find the trained MMRL and MMRL++ model weights and corresponding log files at [Model / Logs](https://drive.google.com/drive/folders/1z_iKB8bNCzpZHI_jf_cWzrAn0J8d_5-Y?usp=sharing).

+**Please Note:** We have fixed some naming bugs in the code while uploading the weights.
+Therefore, if you wish to use our trained weights, please ensure you are using the latest open-source code.

 ## 📌 Citation